jhonjun/linux-build-environment/README.md

 I have also chosen GCC 4.8.x as my base C++ compiler because it has the most complete C++11 support (https://gcc.gnu.org/gcc-4.8/cxx0x_status.html) before the new ABI was introduced in GCC 5.1.

 ## Building the environment
-Note: You may need sudo or switch to root in some of the commands.
+Note: You may need sudo or switch to root in some of the commands and replace some of the absolute paths to your paths.

 ```
 lxc-create -t download -n centos6